Hydrometallurgy

 Hydrometallurgy is a technique within the field of extractive metallurgy, the obtaining of metals from their ores.
-Hydrometallurgy involve the use of aqueous solutions for the recovery of metals from ores, concentrates, and recycled or residual materials.
+Hydrometallurgy uses solutions to recover metals from ores, concentrates, and recycled or residual materials.
+Usually the extracting solution is aqueous (water-based), often containing additives such as acids.
+In select cases, the extracting solvent is nonaqueous.
 Processing techniques that complement hydrometallurgy are pyrometallurgy, vapour metallurgy, and molten salt electrometallurgy.
 Hydrometallurgy is typically divided into three general areas: